kevinsuner/bloggo/README.md

 ```

 ### Fetching the source from Github
 Bloggo uses the Go Modules support built into Go 1.11 to build.
-The easiest is to clone Hugo in a directory outside of `GOPATH`, as in the following example:
+The easiest is to clone Bloggo in a directory outside of `GOPATH`, as in the following example:
 ```bash
 mkdir $HOME/src
 cd $HOME/src